This post may contain affiliate links. For more information, please read the full disclosure policy here.

 A hella long train ride later, Grace and I arrived in Portland.
 If money isn’t an option, I highly recommend flying between some of these West Coast destinations.
 But I’m all about the adventure, you know?
 If you’re new around here, let me tell you one thing — I love Portland.
 I’ve written extensively about my love for Portland (see the below blog posts), but it has to be on your North America itinerary.
 It’s got breweries, food trucks, hipster hoods, natural attractions and the friendliest locals.

-WHERE I STAYED: HI Portland Northwest.
+Where to stay in Portland: HI Portland Northwest.
 Between visits one and two it had a very snazzy renovation.
 Highly recommend.

-WHERE I STAYED: Green Tortoise Hostel is seriously one of the best hostels in the States.
+Where to stay in Seattle: Green Tortoise Hostel is seriously one of the best hostels in the States.
 Yeah, I said it.

-Then I headed across the border to bid farewell to Vancouver 👋
+Then I headed across the border to bid farewell to Vancouver 👋.

 Now I present a visual representation of my North America itinerary